Reading time: 7 min.

 • Sleep upright in the positions recommended by your surgical team

-• Spray your hair transplant with saline solution as often as possible
+• Spray your newly transplanted hair with saline solution as often as possible

 • Continue to avoid alcohol and smoking